kmaasrud/vmc/report/secs/04_results.md

 ## Evaluating the variational parameters{#sec:results-variational-params}

-The VMC approximation to the correct energy dependent on the variational parameters $\alpha$ and $\beta$ are shown in the table below.
+The VMC approximation to the correct energy dependent on the variational parameters $\alpha$ and $\beta$ are shown in Table [@tbl:results-variational-parameters] below.

+Table: Optimal variatonal parameters for the different systems with and without the Jastrow factor, for comparison.
 | N     	| $\omega$ 	| $\alpha$ 	| $\beta$ 	| $\alpha$ withouth Jastrow 	|
 |-------	|:---------:|----------	|---------	|---------------------------	|
 | 2     	| 1        	|          	|         	|                           	|